©1978

 aching after silly wants are satisfied.
 This state is obvious

 about us and others know it to be self-evident.
-We have in God what we need, but a

 paradise of wants is the mirage before us.
 Yet we know if we get

 them, we will find a fool and his paradise are soon parted.
-Give us the grace to see what we

 need, the strength to want it.
 End this civil war of raging